Harry C. Beatty

 Biography

-A founding partner of Kent, Beatty & Gordon, Harry has been practicing law for more than thirty years.
+A founding partner of Kent, Beatty & Gordon thirty years ago, Harry has been practicing law for more than four decades.
 He began his career at a major New York-based firm and then spent eight years at Joseph E. Seagram & Sons, Inc., ultimately as Corporate Counsel and assistant secretary.
+Since 2015, Harry has been named a Super Lawyer for Corporate and Commercial Law by New York Metro Super Lawyers.

 At Seagram, Harry's responsibilities included legal matters affecting the consolidated Seagram group throughout the world, including structuring transactions and ventures, and handling SEC and treasury issues, employee relations and benefits, and real estate issues related to the landmarked Seagram Building and other Seagram properties.

-Harry has represented and continues to represent a number of enterprises in the beverage industry, including Royal Crown Cola, Virgin Cola (USA), and the minority owner of Premium Beverages (Seagram Mixers).
+Harry has represented and continues to represent a number of enterprises in the beverage industry, including Davos Brands, an importer and distributor of alcohol beverage products, Clos de los Siete S.A., a Michel Rolland Argentine wine project, Royal Crown Cola, Virgin Cola (USA), the Betty Buzz group of companies (Betty Booze and other brands) and Premium Beverages (Seagram Mixers).
 He has extensive experience with wine and spirits companies, and for over twenty years has served as principal US counsel for Destileria Serrallés, Inc., the oldest rum producer in Puerto Rico.
-Its Don Q brand historically has been the largest selling rum on the island and its products are distributed throughout the world.
 Harry also has extensive experience with banking and financial institutions, importers and exporters, and manufacturers and distributors, particularly in the packaging industry.

-Harry is an ordained Elder of the Presbyterian Church (USA), a former member of the permanent Judicial Commission of the Presbytery of Newark, and the former President, and a former Chairman of the Finance and the Stewardship Committees, of the First Presbyterian Church of Caldwell, in New Jersey.
+Harry is a member of the Hemp Industries Association.
+He is a Trustee of Caldwell University in New Jersey.
+He also is an ordained Elder of the Presbyterian Church (USA), a former member of the permanent Judicial Commission of the Presbytery of Newark, and the former President, and a former Chairman of the Finance and the Stewardship Committees, of the First Presbyterian Church of Caldwell, in New Jersey.
+Harry is also a member of the Confrérie de la Chaîne des Rôtisseurs, a society devoted to excellence in all areas of the hospitality arts.
 At Harvard Law School, he was a member of the Board of Student Advisors, an honorary society that ran moot court and other competitions and mentored one-L students.
-He is an elected member of the Essex County, New Jersey, Republican Committee and Chairman of the municipal committee in his home town.
+For eight years beginning in 2008, he was an elected member of the Essex County, New Jersey, Republican Committee and Chairman of the municipal committee in his home town.
 He is a member of the Association of the Bar of the City of New York and the American Bar Association, and is admitted to the New York Bar, and in the U.S. District Court for the Eastern District of New York.

 "Nothing is more gratifying than helping clients consider ways to maximize commercial opportunities, and then implementing the chosen solution and structure."